Stop Doing These 5 Things Today If You Want To Stay Happy And Healthy

 5. Stop Being Mean To Yourself

 Being mean to yourself could mean comparing yourself to others or relentlessly criticizing yourself.
 Many people do both.
 It could mean drinking too much alcohol, being reckless with your health, not getting enough sleep, feeling guilty for things you can’t change, not changing things you do have the power to, and much more.
-Try to speak to yourself as you would a friend.
+Try to speak to yourself as you would a friend; perhaps looking into a dual diagnosis treatment center or sourcing other forms of support may help.